dipy/dipy/doc/index.rst

 *************
 - **Release 0.6.0**, End of March, 2013
 - **Dipy 3rd Sprint**, Berkeley, CA, April 2013
-- **ISBI HARDI challence 2013 will be based on Dipy**, February 2013
+- **ISBI HARDI challenge 2013 will be based on Dipy**, February 2013

 ***************